-Copy trading allows investors to trade by automatically copying another investor’s trades, and we generally classify it as portfolio or investment management.
+Find out more about copy trading, which allows investors to trade by automatically copying another investor's trades, and when this is classed as portfolio or investment management.

 Typically, retail traders mimic the trades of other users through contracts for difference (CFD) platforms.
 These platforms integrate information sharing and social media with online CFD trading.